quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Ack-based Detection

 Ack-based loss detection implements the spirit of TCP's Fast Retransmit
-{{?RFC5681}}, Early Retransmit {{?RFC5827}}, FACK, and SACK loss recovery
+{{?RFC5681}}, Early Retransmit {{?RFC5827}}, FACK, SACK loss recovery
-{{?RFC6675}}.
+{{?RFC6675}}, and RACK {{draft-ietf-tcpm-rack-04}}.
 This section provides an overview of how these algorithms are implemented in QUIC.
 Though both time-based loss detection and early retransmit use a timer, they are part of ack-based detection because they do not use a timer to send probes, but rather to declare packets lost.

 ### Fast Retransmit

-An unacknowledged packet is marked as lost when an acknowledgment is received for a packet that was sent a threshold number of packets (kReorderingThreshold) or a threshold amount of time after the unacknowledged packet.
+An unacknowledged packet is marked as lost when an acknowledgment is received for a packet that was sent a threshold number of packets (kReorderingThreshold) or a threshold amount of time (kTimeReorderingFraction) after the unacknowledged packet.
 Receipt of the acknowledgement indicates that a later packet was received, while the reordering threshold provides some tolerance for reordering of packets in the network.

 Spuriously declaring packets lost leads to unnecessary retransmissions and may result in degraded performance due to the actions of the congestion